2020 Country Reports on Human Rights Practices: China (Includes Hong Kong, Macau, and Tibet) - Hong Kong

 a.
 Freedom of Expression, Including for the Press

-The law provides for freedom of expression, including for the press, and the government generally respected this right.
-An independent press, an effective judiciary, and an unfettered internet combined to permit freedom of expression, including for the press, on most matters.
-During the year, however, some SAR and central government actions restricted or sought to restrict the right to express or report on dissenting political views, particularly support for Hong Kong independence.
+The law provides for freedom of expression, including for the press, but the government regularly encroached upon this right.
+Although an independent press, an impartial judiciary, and unfettered internet combined to permit freedom of expression, including for the press, on most matters, human rights advocates claimed that those rights were increasingly jeopardized or already being eroded.
+Some SAR and Chinese central government actions restricted or sought to restrict the right to express or report on dissenting political views, particularly support for Hong Kong independence or self-determination.

 Academic Freedom and Cultural Events